anon-blue/anon.blue/README.txt

  with photos facebook.com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne A KA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some facial hair.
 He wears glasses off and on and is a he avy methamphetamine user.
-Could be in the Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Also has a brother in Kentucky)
+ChhhuuhhujkhujhjjjijijijnjnhgytdxxejiklMi / Lincoin Mi / Alpena MI Areas (Also has a brother in Kentucky)
                                                       ALERT!Tre Wayne Gage Jose